Latest MCCU News

 11 Mar 2025, Neil Graham reports.
 The MCCU nomination for a place in the British Championship will be offered to the highest scoring Midland player in the Open tournament.
 The congress is at Nottingham on Saturday and Sunday 10 and 11 May.

-9 Mar 2025, Stephen smithson reports.
+9 Mar 2025, Stephen Smithson reports.
+Staffordshire have accepted a nomination to compete in the Open competition.
 Lincolnshire and Worcestershire have accepted nominations to play in the Minor Counties Championships.
 In the rated limited competitions, Lincolnshire and Derbyshire will be playing in the u1850; Worcestershire and Lincolnshire in the u1650 and Staffordshire in the u1450.

 Click "News" on the menu bar above for other recent items. |